brean/docker-ros/README.md

 TODO: Setup and start devcontainer and debug something

+TODO: extend devContainer with some basic ros2 package, python-package and other dependencies

 # Part 5: Camera stream with RVIZ and C++
 TODO: rviz and ros2 bag